 PS 304 in Throgs Neck has a long history of high achievement: experienced, passionate teachers and an administration that really understands how kids learn.
-All academic areas are strong--reading, writing, social studies, math and science.
+All academic areas are strong—reading, writing, social studies, math and science.
 At the same time, children have a chance to play and to build the social skills they need to be successful in both school and life.

-Top students get the challenges they need while kids who are having trouble get plenty of extra help.
+The school gets high marks on the city’s performance dashboard, indicating that top students get the challenges they need while kids who are having trouble get plenty of extra help.
 Many classes have more than one adult—including teachers, student teachers, parents and classroom aides—so children get individual attention.
 Children not only learn the written skills they need to master standardized tests, they also learn how to speak and write clearly—skills that are just as important but not as easy to measure.

 The building is shared with MS 101 and P10, a District 75 program for children with special needs.
-The three principals get along well and share ideas.

 Long-time principal Joseph Nobile retired at the end of the 2019-20 school year.
 His replacement is Walter Nino Filippo Galiano Jr., formerly assistant principal of PS 69 in the Bronx.